nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 [additional Chapter 6 info](https://github.com/nickpoison/tsa4/blob/master/chap6.md) ).
 In this case, the state noise covariance matrix is  Q = sQ sQ'  and for the observation noise it is  R =sR  sR', a slight change from the  `Kfilter_` and `Ksmooth_` scripts (where  Q = cQ' cQ and R = cR' cR).
 Also, the measurement matrix A<sub>t</sub> does not have to be an array if it is constant.

-There are 2 examples that are similar to Examples 6.26 and 6.27 in the text.